techgopal/ultrafast-mcp/README.md

 ---

-**ULTRAFAST_MCP** - The fastest, most reliable, and developer-friendly MCP framework in Rust. 🚀
+**UltraFast MCP** - A high-performance, developer-friendly MCP framework in Rust. 🚀